BBC CWR: BBC Coventry and Warwickshire relaunch

-In 2003, the then Director-General of the BBC, Greg Dyke, announced on-air that Coventry and Warwickshire would again have its own BBC Local Radio station.
+In 2003, the then director-general of the BBC, Greg Dyke, announced on air that Coventry and Warwickshire would again have its own BBC Local Radio station.
 Describing the situation with presenter Annie Othen, Dyke said that the station would be added to the BBC's Local Radio portfolio:

 I'm very pleased to announce that we're planning to open a new radio station in Coventry – an area that's been served by BBC WM since 1995.
 We hope the new station will be housed in a modern, vibrant building close to Coventry Cathedral in the heart of the city.
 Alongside the radio studios, there'll also be an open centre to provide access to BBC Learning facilities similar to the already established centres in Blackburn, Sheffield and Stoke.
 Open Centres provide a valuable community role, so this is an exciting venture for the BBC.

 He also said that the 1995 closure of CWR was a "mistake":

 The decision was made under different circumstances – and now we're in a position to change it.

-BBC Coventry and Warwickshire relaunched as a stand-alone station on 3 September 2005 with full local programming for 15 hours a day.
+BBC Coventry and Warwickshire relaunched as a standalone station on 3 September 2005 with full local programming for 15 hours a day.

 In February 2020, BBC Coventry & Warwickshire reverted to the BBC CWR name.

 Technical

 The BBC initially supplied two powerful FM transmitters for BBC CWR to cover the whole of the county.
-A 2.2 kilowatt transmitter at an existing tower at Meriden provides Coventry and North Warwickshire with a good signal on 94.8 MHz, a frequency vacated by BRMB Radio in Birmingham before it moved to 96.4 MHz in 1989.
+A 2.2 kilowatt transmitter at an existing tower at Meriden provides Coventry and northern Warwickshire with a good signal on 94.8 MHz, a frequency vacated by BRMB Radio in Birmingham before it moved to 96.4 MHz in 1989.

-The South Warwickshire area receives a strong signal on 103.7 MHz from a 1.4 kW transmitter located at an existing television relay site on a hill at Lark Stoke, 7.5 km west-northwest of Shipston-on-Stour and 12 km south of Stratford-upon-Avon.
+The southern Warwickshire area receives a strong signal on 103.7 MHz from a 1.4 kW transmitter located at an existing television relay site on a hill at Lark Stoke, 7.5 km west-northwest of Shipston-on-Stour and 12 km south of Stratford-upon-Avon.

 A small pocket of poor reception in Nuneaton was later resolved by adding a low-power relay transmitter on 104.0 MHz.

 BBC CWR went digital shortly after the launch of the local DAB multiplex on 31 January 2001 with NOW Digital Coventry in the Coventry area with transmissions from Samuel Vale House (central Coventry), Barwell Water Tower near Hinckley, Meriden, Leamington Spa and Daventry in Northamptonshire.

 The station also broadcasts on Freeview TV channel 711 in the BBC West Midlands region and streams online via BBC Sounds.